 I will address exercise first.
-Friends, if you are new to exercise, especially if you are obviously out of shape, please consult your doctor before beginning any exercise regimen.
-You do not want to find out the hard way that you have developed an unknown condition that could possibly make exercise dangerous for you to do without easing into it.
+Friends, always consult your doctor before beginning any exercise regimen.
+You do not want to find out the hard way that you have developed an unknown condition that could possibly make exercise dangerous for you.

 Next, understand that not being obese is not necessarily a sign that you are in shape.
 You could very well be within your healthy weight range, yet be what is referred to as skinny fat.
 You probably know the type even if you do not recognize this term.
 This is the individual who has a soft body despite being thin.
 Skinny fat can be worse than outright obesity as skinny folks assume that because their weight is not high, they are in good health.
 Nothing could be further from the truth.
 Having served in two separate branches of the Armed Forces, Navy and Army, I have seen skinny fat folks get in physical trouble during their basic training as they are just not physically ready for the demands of the training.

-Weight training, specifically Power Lifting is my exercise of choice for me personally.
+Weight training is my exercise of choice.
 I also like to go out and take very brisk walks at about a 3.7 mph hour pace for anywhere between 5 1/2 to 7 miles at least twice, sometimes three times per week.
-I lift three days per week, and walk on my non lifting days.
-Your choice of exercise is totally individual for what works for you, how ever, know that unless it is elevating your heart rate, it is really not doing much for you.
+I lift four days per week, and walk on my non lifting days.
+Your choice of exercise is totally individual for what works for you, however, know that unless it is elevating your heart rate, it is really not doing much for you.
 While it is certainly better than sitting on the couch eating bon bons, without an elevated heart rate, the benefit is greatly reduced.
 If you are going for weight loss, you need your heart rate up at least an average of twenty minutes in order to burn through your glycogen stores before your body begins to burn fat as fuel.
 You really need to get through the glycogen stores!

 The next and final leg of the Fitness Triad is rest.
 Your body must have rest in order to recover.
 When you sleep, your body repairs itself from the strains you put on it during your exercise routine.
 And it is not just your muscles which need recovery, your central nervous system does as well.
 If you train every day with no recovery days, you will soon burn out.
 More is not always better.
-Repeat, More is not always better.
+Repeat, more is not always better.
 Got that?
 More is not always better.
 When you over train and your central nervous system gets fatigued, you may never see it coming.
 You will be progressing quite nicely.
 Feeling stronger than ever in your strength or cardiovascular training.
-Then one day you get up and may feel as if you have the flu, yet you are not puking nor do you have a fever.
-Your body just hurts and your feel fatigued all over.
-And the fatigue can last from a day to in my worse episode a few years back, a solid month.
+Then one day you get up and may feel as if you have the flu, yet you do you have a fever.
+Your body just hurts and you feel fatigued all over.
+And the fatigue can last from a day to, in my worst episode a few years back, a solid month.